Skip to content

 <button onclick="skapi.mock(document.getElementById('message_input'))

-In the example above, we use the id attribute to reference the input element and pass it directly to the Skapi method.
+In this example, we use the id attribute to reference the input element and pass it directly to a Skapi method.

-This approach is useful when you want to handle individual user input from a specific input element.
+This approach is useful when you want to handle a single field instead of a full form.

 Using the action Attribute in the <form> Element

-When you specify a URL in the action attribute of a <form> element, the user will be redirected to that page upon a successful request.
+When you set a URL in a form's action attribute, the user is redirected to that page after a successful request.

-On the destination page, you can use the skapi.getFormResponse() method to retrieve the resolved data from the previous page.
+On the destination page, use skapi.getFormResponse() to retrieve the resolved data from the previous page.

-The example below demonstrates how users can submit a form in index.html and then fetch the resolved data from the redirected page welcome.html.
+The example below shows how to submit a form in index.html and read the resolved data in welcome.html.

-For this example, create two HTML files in the same directory.
+For this example, create these two HTML files in the same directory.

 .